rhysjj111/Project_2_portfolio_website/README.md

 - The quiz will have 7 potential questions.
 2 of them accessible depending on the answers given to previous questions.
 - The questions will be stored in an array; each question and answer pair in an object.
 - The quiz will be initiated by a button and cycle through each question as the user chooses their answers and uses the next and previous buttons.
-- A submit button wil call feeback a option, based on the answers given.
+- A submit button will call feeback a option, based on the answers given.
 - Data validation is required to ensure an answer is selected before cycling to next question.

 - End design similarity/difference